-Communities across the U.S. are working to convert abandoned railway beds to trails as part of the national “rails-to-trails” movement and establishing other bike-walk linear parks and greenways.
-Linear trails benefit individuals and their communities.
-Beyond recreation and immediate health benefits, they serve as important pedestrian and bike corridors where people access schools, jobs, food, transit, and community centers.
+Communities across the state are working to convert abandoned railway beds to trails as part of the national “rails-to-trails” movement and establishing other bike-walk linear parks and greenways.
+Beyond recreation and immediate health benefits, linear trails serve as important pedestrian and bike corridors through which people access schools, jobs, food, transit, and community centers.
 They can provide tree canopy and refuge for wildlife.
 They are a source of pride for communities, contribute to increased property values and quality of life.

-Unfortunately, providing neighborhood access to those trails and greenways can be a challenge This is particularly true in established communities where pre-established private property boundaries make access to trails/bikeways/greenways/other recreation challenging.
-Questions that need to be addressed when establishing neighborhood trail access through private property include available space, privacy, parking, increased foot traffic, improvements, maintenance, and landowner liability.
+Unfortunately, providing neighborhood access to those trails and greenways can be a challenge, particularly in communities where pre-established private property boundaries block access to trails.
+Several issues may need to be addressed to establish neighborhood trail access through private property, including available space, privacy, parking, improvements, maintenance, and landowner liability.
 Here we focus on the concern of landowner liability.

-Among other things, concern and confusion over landowner liability provide disincentive to establishing shared-use access points on or through private property.
+Concern and confusion over landowner liability provide a disincentive to establishing shared-use access points on or through private property.
 When private property owners consider granting recreational access through their property, the question of liability remains, “If I let people walk through my property and someone gets hurt, will I be liable?”
-Such questions often delay or prevent private landowners from granting neighborhood access.
-Enabling neighborhood access is anticipated to be a growing issue as trails are built around the country.
+Such concern can cause private landowners to delay or deny neighborhood access.
+As we build more trails around the country, enabling neighborhood access is anticipated to be a growing issue.

 Limited liability laws can provide statutory protection for property owners who open their land to the public.
 They remove a significant disincentive to providing trail access on or through private property.
 Lowering barriers to access is critical for communities that are establishing rail-trails, greenways, parks, and similar areas used for recreational purposes.
 While it doesn’t solve all the issues of access, it is an important tool in the tool chest for encouraging and enabling trail access and use.